-Oldfields Farm is perfectly situated to explore the beautiful market town of Ashbourne (3.2 miles away) or the famous Peak District.
+Oldfields Farm is perfectly situated to explore the beautiful market town of Ashbourne (3.2 miles away) that was voted the Best Place to Live in the UK in 2018 by Yopa Estate Agents.
+The town is Famous for its annual Shrovetide Football game and is located on the outskirts of the famous Peak District.
 The area surrounding Oldfields offers everything from leisurely walks to thrills at Alton Towers (5 miles away).
 We have a welcome folder that includes numerous ideas of activities or places to eat.

-The less energetic of our guests may simply wish for a pleasant picnic at Monsal Head, or a romantic glass of bubbly by the bridge at Chatsworth House.
-There are also plenty of retail opportunities near-by in Ashbourne, Stoke-on-Trent with numerous bargain factory shops such as Wedgwood, Portmeirion, Moorcroft & Emma Bridgewater.
+For those wishing to experience historic grandeur Chatsworth House, Calke Abbey and Tissington Hall are stunning properties to explore.
+There are also plenty of retail opportunities in Ashbourne.
+Stoke-on-Trent is only 30 minutes away and has numerous bargain factory shops such as Wedgwood, Portmeirion, Moorcroft and Emma Bridgewater.
 East Midlands Designer Outlet is a little further away but is home to some excellent bargains, including a Cadbury’s Chocolate outlet shop!

 If you’re looking to try something new during your stay at Oldfields Emma can host a gin tasting for you, for a small additional charge.
 You can learn more about how to choose the best tonic water and garnishes to make your favourite G&T even better whilst trying some gins you’re unlikely to have tried before.
 See our Optional Extras page for further information.

 Here’s a bit more inspiration of exciting places you can easily reach from Oldfields Farm